 According the EU ambassador to Singapore, Singapore has a similar structure as European Union.
 In both economies, three quarters of the GDP comes from the services.
 Out these service providers a large number are private small and medium enterprises.
 Thus, SMEs are the backbone of the economies.
 They account for 99 per cent of the private enterprises and employ over two-thirds of the workforce.

 To complement the EEN Singapore.
-Centre. the EU will also launch a specific business support programme to assist European SMEs looking to access opportunities in South-east Asia.
-EU Business Avenues is designed to complement the EEN Singapore Centre’s activities by organising week-long business trips to Singapore and the region.
-Building on a successful pilot, the new programme will extend to cover six key South-east Asian markets and seven priority sector.
+Centre. the EU will also launch a specific business support program to assist European SMEs looking to access opportunities in South-east Asia.
+EU Business Avenues is designed to complement the EEN Singapore Centre’s activities by organizing week-long business trips to Singapore and the region.
+Building on a successful pilot, the new program will extend to cover six key South-east Asian markets and seven priority sector.